 - We are supporting the NHS COVID-19 Test and Trace app

 - We will ask you to place all coats, bags, food and drinks in a locker in our cloakroom.
 Please bring your own pencil and any other stationery you may need in a clear bag.
 Please remember we don’t allow pens in the searchroom to protect the documents

 - You will be allocated a table or microfilm reader and, if requested in advance, a People’s Network PC.
 Arrows will direct you to the seating area

 - All ordered documents will be ready for you at your desk.
 If many documents are ordered they may also be on a trolley

-- Local Studies books and reference material on the open shelves will be accessible.
+- Local Studies books and reference material on the open shelves are accessible.